Is Cameroon ready for another Biya term? – DW – 01/16/2025

 92 and counting

-According to Akpo, the nonagenarian leader has even attracted support from some opposition parties.
+The nonagenarian leader has even attracted support from some opposition parties but Akbo cast doubt on their sincerity.

 "Those in opposition calling for the return of President Paul Biya are satellite parties that were created by the same ruling party to fight the [actual] opposition," Akpo explains.

-"This is the greatest wickedness that has fallen on this nation and many Cameroonians are not proud of it," Dr. Akpo told DW.
+"This is the greatest wickedness that has fallen on this nation and many Cameroonians are not proud of it," he told DW.

 A fractured nation

+But a seven-year civil war led by Anglophone separatists in the southwestern and northwestern regions has dampened the country's economic prosperity.

-"I'm not sure Biya would have allowed these crises to escalate today," lawyer and opposition politician Tamfu Richard said, suggesting that Biya's age may have hampered his ability to resolve the national crises of the past decade.
+"I'm not sure Biya would have allowed these crises to escalate," lawyer and opposition politician Tamfu Richard said, suggesting that the president's age may have hampered his ability to resolve crises that he might have been able to deal with better in the past.

-"He's unable to go to those zones due to his age," Richard adds, highlighting that the president has no first-hand experience of what the situation on the ground might actually be like.
+"He's unable to go to those zones due to his age," he added, highlighting that the president has no first-hand experience of what the situation on the ground might actually be like.

-Rather than trying dialogue, the president instead clamps down on political opposition, jailing hundreds of peaceful protesters, including Maurice Kamto, the runner-up in the most recent presidential election in 2018, who spent nine months in jail without charges in 2019 and was freed only after heavy international pressure.
+Rather than trying dialogue, his critics say that the president has clamped down on political opposition, jailing hundreds of peaceful protesters, including the runner-up in the 2018 presidential election Maurice Kamto, who spent nine months in jail without charges in 2019 and was freed only after heavy international pressure.

-Elvis Ngolle Ngolle, a member of Biya's Cameroon People's Democratic Movement (CPDM), meanwhile told DW that the party is gearing up for the 2025 elections, without speculating on whether — and when — Cameroon might be entering its post-Biya era.

-"Any talk about preparing for a post-mandate is premature and amounts to speculative analysis," Ngolle said.

 A marriage of inconvenience